Paediatric Infections (Neonates, Infants and Children)

 Exclusive breastfeeding until the baby is 6 months should be encouraged.
 Mixed breast and formula feeding increases the risk of transmission of HIV considerably.

-See HIV infection in Chapter 14: Special Infections
+See HIV infection in Special Infections

 Neonatal TB Prophylaxis